 In a Reddit AMA, showrunner Lauren S. Hissrich clarified, "We don’t yet have a target launch date for S2, past 2021.
 We don’t want to rush the product.
 That doesn’t benefit anyone."

-A Reddit user posted a screenshot of Production Weekly which indicates filming will begin in February 2020 in London and Budapest.
-Filming for the first season lasted about seven months and then the show premiered seven months after that.
-If The Witcher season 2’s schedule is similar, it will likely debut March or April 2021.
+A Reddit user posted a screenshot of Production Weekly which indicated filming began in February 2020 in London and Budapest.
+Since filming for the first season lasted about seven months and then the show premiered seven months after that, some had thought The Witcher Season 2 would debut March or April 2021.

 Henry Cavill, Anya Chalotra and Freya Allan are all confirmed to return as the three main characters Geralt, Yennefer and Ciri.